Hydrogen-like atom: Negative-energy solutions

 In addition to bound states, in which the energy is less than that of an electron infinitely separated from the nucleus, there are solutions to the Dirac equation at higher energy, corresponding to an unbound electron interacting with the nucleus.
 These solutions are not normalizable, but solutions can be found which tend toward zero as r goes to infinity (which is not possible when |E| < μc^{2} except at the above-mentioned bound-state values of E).
 There are similar solutions with E < −μc^{2}.
 These negative-energy solutions are just like positive-energy solutions having the opposite energy but for a case in which the nucleus repels the electron instead of attracting it, except that the solutions for the top two components switch places with those for the bottom two.

 Negative-energy solutions to Dirac's equation exist even in the absence of a Coulomb force exerted by a nucleus.
 Dirac hypothesized that we can consider almost all of these states to be already filled.
 If one of these negative-energy states is not filled, this manifests itself as though there is an electron which is repelled by a positively-charged nucleus.
 This prompted Dirac to hypothesize the existence of positively-charged electrons, and his prediction was confirmed with the discovery of the positron.

-Beyond Gordon's solution to the Dirac equation
+Relativistic quantum field theory

 The Dirac equation with a simple Coulomb potential generated by a point-like non-magnetic nucleus was not the last word, and its predictions differ from experimental results as mentioned earlier.
 More accurate results include the Lamb shift (radiative corrections arising from quantum electrodynamics) and hyperfine structure.